pelican-plugins/linkbacks/README.md

 <!-- Next:
+- test it with at least ONE WordPress blog
 - implement Trackback protocol: requires to parse embedded RDF documents, enclosed in HTML comments as a fallback
 - update dev status in pyproject.toml + publish on Pypi
   + document it on https://github.com/getpelican/pelican/wiki/Externally-hosted-plugins-and-tools